 On top of this, every time you give charity which removes someone’s discomfort, Allah will reward you for your compassion by removing one of your discomforts in the next life:

 There are so many ways you can remove someone’s discomfort!
-You could give shelter, water, clothes, transport or a livelihood - you have the power to make someone’s life a lot easier with a single click.
+By giving to the Where Most Needed fund your sadaqah will go towards providing urgent relief from poverty and life changing sustainable projects in livelihoods, water, education and healthcare- you have the power to make someone’s life a lot easier with a single click!

 Our purpose in life is to strive in the way of Allah through worship and good deeds to attain righteousness, and one of the best ways to attain righteousness is by spending for the sake of Allah.
 Our wealth is a test from Allah and can even be a burden as we are accountable for how we spend it.
 We should spend on charity to distinguish worldly desires and attain the reward of the Hereafter.